postgrespro/pg_wait_sampling/README.md

    a client who periodically reads this history and dumps it somewhere, user can have continuous history of wait events.
  * Waits profile.
-It's implemented as in-memory hash table where samples are accumulated per each wait event and can be divided by process, query and other dimensions.
+It's implemented as in-memory hash table where samples are accumulated per each wait event and can be divided by process, wait event, query and other dimensions.
 This hash table can be reset by user request.
    Assuming there is a client who periodically dumps profile and resets it, user can have statistics of wait events over time.